Featured: Jan Hus looks up at the Church of Our Lady before Tyn, Prague’s Old Town Square – 3 Jul 2015 (HL).

 Over centuries, the Catholic Church operated with total authority on religion, science, and politics and far-reaching aspects on daily life.
 It’s a nice racket to claim you’re the only legitimate path to God and salvation.
 What Jan Hus (John Huss) and subsequent Martin Luther would set in motion when they openly challenged the superiority of the Church and introduced the idea of an individual’s direct path to their own thoughts and emotions in the world and to God.
 Being cut out as the “middle man” did not endear these two men to the Church.

 Jan Hus helped bring about “The Bohemian Reformation” in the Czech Republic in the 15th-century, predating Luther’s movement in neighbouring Germany by a century.
-Jan Hus is described:
+The US Embassy in the Czech Republic describes Jan Hus as:

 Jan Hus (1369-1415), a predecessor of Martin Luther, was an early 15th century Czech theologian and scholar.
 He advocated church reforms, such as using Czech as the liturgical language, aligning the church’s practices with teachings contained in the Bible, limiting the power of the church to spiritual matters, and stopping the sale of indulgences.
 Consequently, he was excommunicated from the Catholic Church in 1412 for insubordination.
 He was summoned to the ecclesiastical Council of Constance in 1414, where he was ordered to recant his teachings.
 Refusing to comply, Hus was burnt at the stake as a heretic on 6 July 1415.
 Over the centuries Jan Hus has become a powerful symbol of an independent Czech national identity.